Stem cell transplants need a lot of preparation and recovery takes many months. It can help to think of the process in stages:

 If not enough stem cells are collected, you might need another day or two of G-CSF injections before having your stem cells collected again.
 You might also be given a drug called plerixafor (also known as Mozobil®), which blocks a protein on the surface of stem cells that normally keeps them in the bone marrow.
 Blocking this protein helps stem cells be released into the blood.

-It can take up to four harvests to collect enough stem cells for a transplant.
+It can take up to four stem cell harvests to collect enough stem cells for a transplant.

 You may want to skip this section if you are having a self (autologous) stem cell transplant.